indygreg/mozilla-central-legacy/README.txt

   * Object with metadata describing action

 This makes parsing much, much easier since data is strongly typed.
 You just need to write a switch statement keyed off the action for each entry.
-RelEng should love this.
+Anyone needing to do log analysis (RelEng) will love this.
+Of course, power users could hook into the low-level build API and write custom tools if build.py doesn't suit them.

 Derecursified Makefile Generation
 ---------------------------------